RegisGraptin/RegisGraptin/README.md

 👋 Hi.
-I am a french Engineer looking to solve complex problems.
+I am a french engineer looking to solve complex problems.

 I describe myself as a Machine Learning Engineer, as it is one of the areas where I am the most proficient and I want to become in the future a reference in this domain.
 However, I do not hesitate to look over other domains.